sreeharsha-rav/typescript-projects/README.md

 - [**`Personal Budget 1`**](./personal-budget1): A simple personal budget application that allows the user to add, remove, and edit expenses and incomes.
 The application also shows the total balance and the balance of each category.
 - [**`User CRUD v1`**](./user-crud-v1): A simple CRUD API that allows creating, reading, updating, and deleting users with Postgres SQL database.
 The user data consists of a user's name and email.
 - [**`Prisma Postgres Demo`**](./prisma-postgres-demo): A simple CRUD API that allows creating, reading, updating, and deleting users with Prisma ORM and Postgres SQL database.
 The user data consists of a user's name and email.
 - [**`Personal Budget 2`**](./personal-budget-2): A simple personal budget application that allows the user to add, remove, and edit expenses and incomes.
 The application also shows the total balance and the balance of each category.
-This version of the application uses Prisma ORM and Postgres SQL database.
+This version of the application uses node-postgres `pg` and Postgres SQL database.

 ## Technologies